irrienberith/s10-3c-keyboard-on-freebsd/README.md

         return 0;
       }

-then, save the source file.
+Then, save the source file.

 ### 3. Compile the code
-use gcc to compile the code:
+Use gcc to compile the code:
 ```
 # gcc keyboard.c -o enable-keyboard
 ```
-If it works fine， we can find a file `enable-keyboard`in the current directory.
+If it works fine we can find a file `enable-keyboard`in the current directory.
-Bofore wo use it,we need to fix the permission:
+Bofore wo use it, we need to fix the permission:
 ```
 # chmod +x enable-keyboard
 ```